brad90four/brad90four/README.md

 ### Hi there 👋

+- 🔭 I’m currently working on improving my programming knowledge with Python.
+- 🌱 I’m currently learning about contributing to open source, and building knowledge with `git`.
+- 💬 Ask me about Python, Engineering, Physics

 <!--
 **brad90four/brad90four** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.